craftcms/docs/docs/cloud/static-caching.md

 Craft’s built-in `{% cache %}` tag can be combined with static caching—but because the caches are invalidated at the same time, they may be redundant.
 If you have a highly-dynamic front-end that isn’t possible to cache statically, the normal template cache system is still a great option for caching parts of a page.

 Most Craft features that rely on dynamic rendering are already set up to bypass the cache, including the entire control panel, live preview, any front-end pages that use the session or cookies.
-[Asynchronous CSRF](#csrf) can be enabled in Craft to make most front-end forms cachable.
+[Asynchronous CSRF](#csrf) can be enabled in Craft to make most front-end forms cacheable.

 ## Controlling the Cache